Friday

 “Wedding bells, Nigel, wedding bells!”

-“Oh yes, of course,” said Nigel sheepishly and departed with Polly in tow.
+“Oh yes, of course,” said Nigel sheepishly and departed with

 “I hope you know what you’re doing, Gary,” said Cleo.